hanabi/hanabi.github.io/docs/examples/5-double-pull.md

 ![Example Screenshot](/img/examples/5-double-pull.png)

-- It is Dr_Kakashi's turn.
+- It is Kakashi's turn.
-- Dr_Kakashi clues number 5 to invarse.
+- Kakashi clues number 5 to invarse.
 That touches the blue 5.
 Since the blue 5 is one-away from chop, invarse will think that this is a _5's Chop Move_.
 - The next player is micerang.
-Micerang knows that performing a _5's Chop Move_ on a playable red 2 is nonsensical, since if Dr_Kakashi had instead clued red to invarse, then invarse would play the red 2 immediately.
+Micerang knows that performing a _5's Chop Move_ on a playable red 2 is nonsensical, since if Kakashi had instead clued red to invarse, then invarse would play the red 2 immediately.
 - Micerang knows that since this is the _Early Game_ and a playable card was _5's Chop Moved_, this must be a _5 Double Pull_.
 Micerang plays his _Finesse Position_ card (slot 1).
 It is a yellow 1 and it successfully plays.
 - The next player is invarse.
 Invarse knows that since a _5's Chop Move_ got micerang to blind-play his _Finesse Position_, this must be a _5 Double Pull_. invarse blind-plays the _Chop Moved_ card (slot 2).
 It is a red 2 and it successfully plays.